PaulSHahn2/emacssetup/README.md

 engineering features and not focus on integration with one particular IDE or editor.
 This approach means that you will have to have a server running for each programming language you want supported. *emacs* *lsp-mode* starts these servers for you as needed.
-The installation is more complicated because in add to *emacs* you will have to configure and install the server separately.
+The installation is more complicated because in addition to *emacs* you will have to configure and install the server separately.

 I have found that unlike other C tagging solutions, the *lsp-mode* server scales